 All rooms and suites have individual balconies, individually controlled air conditioning, refrigerator, television, broadband internet access, hair dryer, iron and ironing board, along with tea and coffee making facilities.
 Facilities include: 24 hr reception, tour desk, wireless internet, Bushfire Flame Grill, bar, pool, business services on request, coin operated laundry on four floors, room service, laundry & dry cleaning.

 Today you’ll go on a cruise onboard the T6 to the Great Barrier Reef, one of the natural wonders of the world, and not surprisingly the world’s most extensive coral reef.

-Quality Up to Date Snorkel and Dive Equipment: wet suit, lycra suit, dive computer & prescription mask.
+- Quality Snorkel: wet suit, lycra suit & prescription mask.

 Take the day and explore what could be considered the capital of the Great Barrier Reef, Cairns!

 A major outlet to the Great Barrier Reef and the Daintree Rainforest amongst its many attractions, the tropical paradise of Cairns is sure to enchant you.
 With many area activities centrally located there’s enough to occupy everyone in the family because Cairns literally has it all!
 Have a visit to the Esplanade where you can experience all walks of life and make memories.
 With a nightlife that caters to singles and families alike you’re visit will be filled with so many things to do, so take a deep breath and have fun!